 In closing, the answer to “can I store stuff in my attic?” in the purest sense of the word is yes you can.
 However, what you’re storing needs to be very lightweight, and be able to take the harsh cold of winter and the dead heat of summer.
 If you don’t want to deal with everything that could go wrong, rent a storage unit from Hide-Away.

 Even if you don’t rent a climate-controlled storage unit, our other units are safe and clean.
-We guard our facilities 24/7 by video monitors.
+We guard our facilities 24/7 with video monitors.
 Additionally, our keypad-controlled front gate adds an extra layer of security.
 Keep your stuff as safe as you can, protect it and store it someplace that will show it the love and care that you do.
 If your attic isn’t the place; stop by and let us take care of you.